jeffreyvarner/CHEME-2880-S15-MAB-MODEL/README.md

 See example profile in the __EvaluateModelEquations.m__ script.

 ####What values are ok for my feeding profile?
-We enforce two constraints on the feed values.
+We enforce two constraints on the volumetric flow rate values.
 The biggest individual value must be less than or equal to 5.0 L/AU-time, while the maximum change between values must be less than or equal to 0.5 L/AU-time.
 If you put values into your feed array that violate these constraints they are automatically changed to meet the constraints.
 Lastly, we have a maximum volume constraint (max volume = 100 L) that is implemented using a penalty method on the objective function.
 You can violate this constraint, but it is expensive!
-[What is a penalty method?](http://en.wikipedia.org/wiki/Penalty_method).
+[What is a penalty method?](http://en.wikipedia.org/wiki/Penalty_method)